go-nv/goenv/README.md

 # Restart your shell
 exec $SHELL

-# Install a Go version
+# Install and set a Go version (one command!)
+goenv use 1.22.0 --global

+# Or install first, then set
 goenv install 1.22.0

-# Set it as global
-goenv global 1.22.0

 # Verify
 go version